Erehmaryann/global-sentiment-dashboard/README.md

 ## Overview

 Global Sentiment Dashboard is an interactive visualisation tool that displays sentiment data across different regions and countries worldwide.
-The dashboard provides a comprehensive view of sentiment trends, allowing users to analyse positive, neutral, and negative sentiment distributions geographically.
+The dashboard provides a comprehensive view of sentiment trends, allowing users to geographically analyse positive, neutral, and negative sentiment distributions.

 ## Features